 So You Want to Become a Care Worker: What to Think About Next

 In the UK today, there are over 1.34 million social care workers [1] – that’s an incredibly huge amount of adults who are choosing a health and social career.
-For obvious reasons like the rewarding element, becoming a carer is a great career choice, but starting out in the industry might be a minefield with lots of providers offering different advice.
+For obvious reasons like the rewarding element, becoming a Care Worker is a great career choice, but starting out in the industry might be a minefield with lots of providers offering different advice.

-Here is what you should consider and think about before becoming a care worker:
+Here is what you should consider and think about before becoming a care worker

 How to become a Care Worker?